Using the JAWS Screen Reader To Test Web Accessibility

 Tips for Using the JAWS Screen Reader

-This is especially true for web developers and designers.
-When you understand how screen reader users experience your website, you can make better decisions when building your content.
+This is particularly beneficial for web developers and designers.
+By understanding how screen reader users interact with your website, you gain insights that empower you to make more thoughtful, user-friendly design decisions.

-Here are a few tips to help you get the most out of JAWS:
+Here are a few tips to help you get the most out of JAWS accessibility testing:

 - Start by familiarizing yourself with JAWS keyboard shortcuts.
-Review Freedom Scientific’s JAWS guides and print a copy to use as a reference when testing the software.
+Review Freedom Scientific’s JAWS guides and use them as a reference when testing the software.

 - Always open JAWS before launching your web browser or other software.